AdrianFilinski/homepage/README.md

+##Genral info
-### This is my prototyp website about the most popular German club - FC Bayern Munchen.
+ This is my prototyp website about the most popular German club - FC Bayern Munchen.